 The word "photon" is just another way of saying "electromagnetic radiation" which is just another way of saying "waves of something electromagnetic".
 The operating word here is "wave".

-impressions.
-If you hit your opponent right now with the light beam of a
+lasting impressions.
+If you hit your opponent right now with the light beam of a present day

 Sorry - I got distracted.
 The point is that equating hard steel (a bunch of atoms, after all) with a soft "wave" seems to be a bit ludicrous.
 Well, let's see.